-2.5.2 Undergraduate Student Fall Enrollment Headcount by School and College, Fall 2018-22.
+2.5.2 Undergraduate Student Fall Enrollment Headcount by School and College, Fall 2019-23.

 Faculty from the School for Environment & Sustainability teach many of the courses for the Program in the Environment, although the students in the program are enrolled in the College of Literature, Science and the Arts.
+The School for Environment & Sustainability does not accept new undergraduate students but allows students to return to an undergraduate program if enrolled in one in the past when the school offered such programs.

 The School of Social Work offers a minor in community action and social change open to undergraduate students from twelve of the university's schools and colleges.
 The School of Social Work does not have an undergraduate degree program.